-Imagine a small village in a sleeping valley with huge limestone mountains surrounding it.
-This village lies by a beautiful river with amazing fluvial beaches.
-It’s called Kong Lor village and it’s more than 50 km from the main road, which in “Laos time” means at least 2 hours.
-This would be another lost village in the middle of Laos.
-However, next to Kong Lor village there is a pitch black cave that rips the karst mountains.
-This is the Kong Lor Cave!
+Imagine a small village lost in a sleepy valley with huge limestone mountains surrounding it.
+This village lies next to a beautiful river with amazing fluvial beaches.
+It’s called Kong Lor village, and it’s more than 50 km from the main road, which in “Laos time” means at least 2 hours.

-Kong Lor Cave is 7 km long and has two main entrances.
-If we think about it, it looks more like a huge natural tunnel than a cave.
-At times the Cave is 100 meters wide and almost as high… One fantastic thing about it is the river that flows from one entrance to the other.
-The other is that this river is navigable by longtail boat!
+Kong Lor Cave (Sometimes also written Konglor cave) is 7 km long and has two main entrances.
+If we think about it, it looks more like a large natural tunnel than a cave.
+At times the Cave is 100 meters wide and almost as high…

 Let’s take this out of our chest and be very clear from the beginning: Kong Lor Cave was easily our favorite thing in Laos!
 Heck, it was one of the best (if not the best) activities we did in South East Asia!